rosettatype/design-regression/_posts/2022-03-21-elements-of-multi-script-typography-chapter-2.md

 When using a physical keyboard connected to a computer and originally designed for a single language, you can still switch among multiple layouts.
-However, the use of scripts that are not represented on the key labels may feel like a blind man's buff game.
+However, the use of scripts that are not represented on the key labels may feel like a blind man’s buff game.
 This can be helped with an on-screen keyboard preview.

 Notably, there are other input methods besides keyboards, such as